A parallel cut-cell algorithm for the free-boundary Grad-Shafranov problem: Free-boundary Grad-Shafranov solver

 where $\tilde\psi^{n+1}$ is the solution directly solved from the Picard iteration, and $\lambda_{\min}=0$ and $\lambda_{\max}=0.95$ are typically chosen.
 Ref.~\cite{borazjani2008curvilinear} suggests a preset value of $\lambda= 0.3$ in the first iteration, which is adopted in the current work.
 Note that the technique fits into the current framework very well due to its simplicity and computational expedience, and we use it to accelerate both the inner and outer loops.
 It is found that the Aitken's acceleration greatly improves the convergence of the full algorithm, which will be demonstrated in the numerical section.
 We note however that there are other techniques such as Anderson's acceleration and nonlinear GMRES available for the Picard iteration.
 We plan to explore more acceleration techniques in future work.

 Finally, we summarize the full algorithm in \cref{alg:2loops}, which consists of two main loops, Aitken's accelerations and all the important steps described in the previous sections.
 Note that Step 2 corresponds to all the steps related to the cut-cell algorithm, which will be addressed carefully in the next section.
-In the solver, we typically set $\epsilon_{in}= \num{4e-3}$ and $\epsilon_{out}=\num{2e-2}$ as the convergence criterion. {For KSP solvers, we set the relative tolerance of convergence as $\num{1e-5}$, and the absolute tolerance of convergence as $\num{1e-5}$. }
+In the nonlinear solver, we set the relative difference of the boundary values $\epsilon_{out}= \num{1e-4}$ as the convergence criterion for the outer loop and the relative difference of the solution values $\epsilon_{in}=\num{1e-3}$ as the convergence criterion for the inner loop.
+For Krylov linear solvers in PETSc, we set the relative tolerance of convergence as $\num{1e-5}$, and the absolute tolerance of convergence as $\num{1e-8}$.

-\bogus{ A common thought of the designing of free-boundary Grad-Shafranov algorithm would have three loops for iterative solution of the problem.
-The first is the inner loop that solves the Grad-Shafranov equilibrium, for fixed $\psi_b$ on the computational boundary.
-The second loop is for the case that with fixed coil currents, one still needs to update the $\psi_b$ on the computational boundary, as the $\psi$ is being updated in the plasma domain.
-The third loop is to finally adjust the coil currents such that the magnetic separatrix will align with the control points.

-In our implementation, we observe that this three-loop free-boundary Grad-Shafranov algorithm is not robust, even with the case where we get the converged coil currents, this results can be easily broken when we make a small change to the source term, as we couldn't get the final Grad-Shafranov equilibrium with converged coil currents.
-We guess the possible reason that fades the three-loop free-boundary Grad-Shafranov algorithm is that boundary value $\psi_b$ is determined by magnetic flux and coil currents.
-From the inner loop, we get the Grad-Shafranov equilibrium magnetic flux.
-In the second loop, by iterating the construction of boundary value $\psi_b$ with fixed coil currents, we get corresponding converged boundary value $\psi_b$.
-Then we adjust the coil currents, which would change magnetic flux.
-This process may offset the efforts of middle loop, as we again change the value $\psi_b$ with converged coil currents.

-Due to the non-linear dependence of the right-hand side of \Cref{eq:GSeq} on the solution $\psi$, we need to consider to iterate on $J_{\phi}(R,\psi)$.
-The most straightforward iteration scheme is the \textit {Picard iteration}.
-We first calculate a provisional new $\tilde\psi^{{n+1}}$ value from \textit{n}th iteration level current $\psi^n$: